Jiangnan: Geographical identity

 Dialect has also been used as a tool for regional identity and politics in the Jiangbei and Jiangnan regions.
-While the city of Yangzhou was a flourishing and prosperous centre of trade, it was considered part of Jiangnan (south of the river), which was known to be wealthy, even though Yangzhou was north of the Yangtze River.
-Once Yangzhou's wealth and prosperity began to wane, it was then considered to be part of Jiangbei (literally "north of the river"), the "backwater".
+While there were large communities of foreigners in Yangzhou as it was a flourishing and prosperous centre of trade, it was sometimes considered part of Jiangnan (south of the river), as it was known to be wealthy, even though Yangzhou spoke Subei Jianghuai mandarin and was north of the Yangtze River.
+Once wealth and prosperity began to drop, it was then considered to be part of Jiangbei (literally "north of the river"), the "backwater".
+In the Jiangnan region south of the river itself, multiple subdialects of Wu fought for the position of the prestige dialect.

-In Yangzhou, the Yangzhou massacre during the transition from Ming to Qing dynasty has resulted in drastic decline of Wu speaking population in the city and the demographic change eventually made Taihu Wu dialects extinct in Yangzhou, while Jianghuai Mandarin becomes the more prominent dialect since then.
-This also made Yangzhou no longer perceived as part of Jiang Nan by some of the Wu speaking population.
-In the Jiangnan region itself, multiple subdialects of Wu fought for the position of the prestige dialect.